 How to Make This Keto Apple Spice Noatmeal (Low Carb Oatmeal Alternative):

 - Prep all of your ingredients ahead of time.
 It will make your life a lot easier when it all comes together.
 We like to core the inside of the zucchini, since the seeds are so watery.
 Cut your apple and zucchini into bite sized chunks, or whatever your preference is.
-Melt your butter in your sauce pan, then add the apple and zucchini with 1 tbsp of Swerve.
+Melt your butter in your sauce pan, then add the apple and zucchini with 1 tablespoon of Swerve.

 - Add your hemp hearts, almond flour, bone broth protein, salt, remaining sweetener, almond butter and remaining apple pie spice to the pan.
 Pour in your nut milk and stir the mixture well over medium-low heat until everything is combined.
 Simmer for 15 minutes to allow the porridge to thicken.
 Once finished, remove from the heat, and stir in most of your cooked spiced apples and zucchini, reserving a few to top your bowls.
 Adjust sweetener and spices to taste.